Cluster algebras arising from cluster tubes: Preliminaries

-The tube $\T_n$ of rank $n$ is the category of finite-dimensional nilpotent representations over $k$ of the cyclic quiver $\overrightarrow{\Delta}_{n}$ with $n$ verices such that arrows are going from $i$ to $i+1$ (taken modulo $n$).
-It is a $k-$linear hereditary abelian category with Hom-finite, i.e. dimHom$(X,Y)<\infty$.
+In what follows, we will focus on cluster tubes, special $2-$Calabi-Yau triangulated categories.
+We will denote the tube of rank $n$ by $\T_n$ , where $n$ is always assumed to be greater than $1$.
+One realization of this category is the category of finite-dimensional nilpotent representations over $k$ of the cyclic quiver $\overrightarrow{\Delta}_{n}$ with $n$ vertices such that arrows are going from $i$ to $i+1$ (taken modulo $n$).
+It is a $k-$linear hereditary abelian category which is Hom-finite, i.e. dimHom$_{\T_n}(X,Y)<\infty$ for any $X,Y\in\T_n$.
 Each indecomposable representation is uniserial, i.e. it has a unique composition series, and hence is determined by its socle and its length up to isomorphism.
-We denote by $(a,b)$ in $\T_n$ the unique indecomposable object with socle (a,1) and quasi-length b, where $(a,1)$ is the simple representation at vertex $a$, where $a\in [1,n]$ (see Fig.2 in Section 3). $\T_n$ has Auslander-Reiten sequenecs, and the Auslander-Reiten translation $\tau$ is an automorphism of $\T_n$, $\tau (a, b)=(a-1,b)$.
+We denote by $(a,b)$ in $\T_n$ the unique indecomposable object with socle (a,1) and quasi-length b, where $(a,1)$ is the simple representation at vertex $a$, $a\in \{1,\cdots,n\}$ (see Figure \ref{Fig:tube}).
+For convenience, $(a,0)$ denote a zero object. $\T_n$ has Auslander-Reiten sequences, and the Auslander-Reiten translation $\tau$ is an automorphism of $\T_n$: